Paleo vs. Keto: A Simple Guide - Which is Right For You?

-Social media is buzzing about the keto diet these days and for a good reason.
+Social media is buzzing about the keto diet for a good reason.
 With incredible effects on weight loss and body composition, as well as a myriad of health benefits, you may be wondering what exactly the keto diet is.

 When you follow a ketogenic diet, your body will produce ketones.
 Ketones are chemicals metabolized by your liver.
 When you don't have enough insulin in your body to turn sugar into energy, your body will produce ketones.

-As your body needs a consistent source of energy, it relies on energy from what you eat.
+As your body needs a consistent energy source, it relies on energy from what you eat.
 If it does not have enough sugar, which is broken down into fuel for the brain, it will use stored fat.
-Your liver then turns this fat into ketones and sends it into your blood, and straight to your brain.
+Your liver then turns this fat into ketones and sends it into your blood and straight to your brain.

 When your body begins to prioritize these ketones over the glucose found in carbs and sugars, it enters a metabolic state.
 This metabolic state is called Ketosis.

 Ketones are actually your brain's preferred form of energy as they are a lot more efficient as a fuel source than the glucose in carbohydrates.
 It is also a more efficient fuel for your brain, which means that Ketosis is a high-performance energy state that also improves cognitive ability.

 The main goal of a ketogenic diet is to induce this metabolic state of Ketosis.
 This is achieved through a specific change to dietary macronutrients, specifically low-carb and high-fat.

 A Typical ketogenic macronutrient breakdown would be similar to this: